Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Introduction

 In this paper, we always use $P_{\mathtt{opt}}$, a subset of $P$ with size $n-z$, to denote the subset yielding the optimal solution with respect to the objective functions in Definition~\ref{def-outlier}.
-Also, let $\{C^*_1, \cdots, C^*_k\}$ be the $k$ optimal clusters forming $P_{\mathtt{opt}}$.
-As mentioned in Section~\ref{sec-ourcon}, it is rational to assume that $\min_{1\leq j\leq k}$ $ |C^*_j|$ is at least comparable to $z$.
-To formally state this assumption, we introduce the following definition.
+Additionally, let $\{C^*_1, \cdots, C^*_k\}$ be the $k$ optimal clusters forming $P_{\mathtt{opt}}$.
+Also, we introduce the following definition for analyzing our algorithms.